-Senate Bill No. [insert number] establishes a structured process for appealing decisions made by the department regarding permits related to air quality, water quality, and mining activities.
-The bill allows individuals whose interests may be adversely affected by a department decision to request a hearing before the board or a district court within 30 days of the decision, accompanied by a $100 filing fee.
-It also mandates that petitions for judicial review be filed in the county where the proposed activity is located and prioritizes judicial challenges for projects with costs exceeding $1 million.
+Senate Bill No. introduced by J. Ellis aims to create a structured process for appealing decisions made by the department regarding permits related to air quality, water quality, and mining activities.
+The bill introduces a new section allowing individuals adversely affected by a department decision to request a hearing before the board or district court within 30 days of the decision, accompanied by a $100 filing fee.
+It also mandates that petitions for judicial review be filed in the county where the permitted activity is proposed and prioritizes judicial challenges for projects exceeding $1 million in costs.
+Additionally, the bill amends existing sections of the Montana Code Annotated (MCA) to clarify permit application procedures and public comment periods, ensuring that department decisions are not final until a specified period has elapsed.

 SB0559_1(1): 75-2-211, 75-2-213, 75-5-107